mindoug/SolarSystem/README2.md

 Session 3- Autolayout

+AutoLayout and Stack Views are covered in Unit 2 of Develop in Swift Fundamentals.

 Home
 - Delete unnecessary view (frame) and any extra labels.
 - Change image view to aspect fill and set contraints to match safe area so that the image covers the screen.